egladman/herodotus/README.md

 # helen_keller
-An IRC node bot that logs a channel's activity to a JSON file
+An IRC bot written in node.JS that logs a channel's activity and saves it to a JSON file

 ```bash